 With the help of two young researchers Emma and Panny (volunteering for their Duke of Edinburgh award), we have investigated the sustainability credentials of Oxford’s clothes stores.
 We checked how shops are scored by Good on You, and for independent shops we looked for other evidence of sustainability.
-The picture is fairly bleak for Oxford’s larger stores, with only M&S scoring ‘good’ (and no shops scoring ‘great’).
+The picture is fairly bleak for Oxford’s larger stores, with none of the shops scoring ‘good’ or ‘great’.
 Shops given the middle score (‘It’s a start’) include

 - &Other Stories,